Rankacy/CLaRa/README.md

 1. Create a new function by using either the **"shallow" function** or a **"pydantic" defined function**
 2. Wrap the function inside the FunctionHolder
 3. Insert the FunctionHolder into the vectorDB
-4. Create query
+4. Create a query
 5. Check the openai response

 Current functionality is defined as follows:
-1. If the similarity of 2 queries is not close enough, the closest function to your query will be executed, then the result will be given to GPT-model to form a "human-like" sentence
+1. If the similarity of 2 queries is not close enough, the closest function to your query will be executed, and then the result will be given to GPT-model to form a "human-like" sentence
 2. If the similarity of 2 queries is close, the functions are given to GPT-model, where the model picks the best match, and then gives you the output

 ### Shallow function